International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Dr. Karuna Sana, Lipika Biswas and Chandrima Pramanik.
+Dr. Karuna Sana, Lipika Biswas, Chandrima Pramanik.
 A comparative study of selected physical fitness components between state level swimmers and footballers.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(2): 366-368.
+Int J Yogic Hum Mov Sports Sciences 2018;3(2):366-368.